7 Tips for Detecting Online Fraud

 Fraudsters need a way to get their stolen goods and will often ship the products to addresses other than the billing address.
 Orders with different billing and shipping addresses are at a much higher risk for fraud.
-If the destination of the goods is a freight forwarding company or even a re-shipper, that is a very big red flag.
+If the destination of the goods is a freight forwarding company or a re-shipper, that is a very big red flag.

-Use of IP Proxies
+Beware the Use of IP Proxies

-Google is Your Friend
+Google Is Your Friend

 Fraudsters usually use free email addresses that are easy to create and use once.
 Emails coming from domains like Gmail and Yahoo are riskier than emails from a business domain.
 Using a third-party service can give you more data on the email address, such as longevity.

-Look Out for Patterns
+Look Out for Patterns in Fraud and Theft

 No matter the size of your business, or what method you choose, every company that sells goods or services online should have some fraud prevention strategy in place.
 You don’t want to learn the hard way.